reilabs/starknet-replay/README.md

 data from Pathfinder database.
 It reports the frequency each `libfunc` has been called when replaying the transactions.

+Only `INVOKE` transactions of Sierra contracts are used for this report because only Sierra contracts use libfuncs and only `INVOKE` transactions execute Sierra code.
+Rejected transactions are included.

+Gathering of these data can have many benefits among which:

+- Knowing which libfuncs require top scrutinity because most frequent
+- Knowing if any libfunc can be deprecated because of little use
+- Identifying potential new libfuncs due to recurrent patterns
+- How usage of libfuncs changes over time
+- Rate of adoption of new libfuncs

 Next features to be added:

 - Support OF `papyrus` database